 Due to this, we had to reconsider our options and look for an alternative solution.
 All this going back and forth and waiting for approval from the API provider delayed our development timetable by 5-6 weeks.

 Seasoned founders are prepared to handle such eventualities and tackle the problem head-on.
-While planning and preparing the timeline, always factor in some extra time in case things do not go as planned.
+While planning and preparing the timeline, always factor in some extra time as well as costs involved in developing the app in case things do not go as planned.
 Thorough research at the very start can help reduce the likelihood of problems of this nature.
 Based on your research, you will also have alternative options to turn to.

 7. Advanced features